 In all segments and business processes, UNIRI applies the provisions of the applicable legal framework, including the provisions of the Environmental Protection Act (Official Gazette 80/13, 153/13, 78/15, 12/18, 118/18), the Sustainable Development Strategy of the Republic of Croatia (Official Gazette 30 /09) and the Energy Efficiency Act (OG 127/14), contributing to one of the eight defined key areas of sustainable development, which are the strategic development directions of the Republic of Croatia – achieving energy independence and increasing the efficiency of energy use.

-Through study programmes related to environmental protection and energy efficiency, UNIRI develops awareness and promotes technological progress, energy saving, use of renewable natural resources and increased energy efficiency.
-The Faculty of Engineering offers the programme CO “Education for Energy Certification of Buildings” and has a project for the renovation and upgrading of the northern building that would increase the energy efficiency of the building, and in 2021 it also implemented numerous commercial professional projects to increase energy efficiency and clean energy.
+Through study programs related to environmental protection and energy efficiency, UNIRI develops awareness and promotes technological progress, and energy saving, encourages the use of renewable natural resources and greater energy efficiency.
+The Faculty of Engineering offers the CO program “Education for energy certification of buildings” and leads a project for the renovation and upgrading of the northern building, which would increase the energy efficiency of the building.
+In 2022, the Faculty of Engineering also implemented numerous (commercial) professional projects for the economy, intending to increase energy efficiency and clean energy.

-The Faculty of Economics at the University of Rijeka is a member of PRME (Principles for Responsible Management Education), a United Nations- supported initiative (UN) that acts as a platform for raising awareness of sustainability in business schools around the world and for promoting understanding and developing the skills of today’s business students to contribute to positive change in the future, as well as a partner in the project “Climate Governance: Implementing public policies to calculate and reduce the carbon footprint of business entities” (Climate Governance: Implementing public policies to calculate and reduce organisations carbon footprint) measures and calculates their carbon footprint and makes the data available to the public accordingly in their Carbon Footprint Report.
-Although it is called a carbon footprint, the footprint reported refers not only to CO2 emissions, but also to emissions of other greenhouse gases (GHG – Greenhouse Gas Emissions).
-The calculation of the carbon footprint allowed EFRI to learn about the structure of greenhouse gas emissions and has a direct impact on the selection of measures to reduce them, with the aim of mitigating climate change.
+The Faculty of Economics at the University of Rijeka is a member of PRME (Principles for Responsible Management Education), a United Nations-supported initiative (UN) that acts as a platform for raising awareness of sustainability in business schools around the world and for promoting understanding and developing the skills of today’s business students to contribute to positive change in the future, as well as a partner in the project “Climate Governance: Implementing public policies to calculate and reduce the carbon footprint of business entities” (Climate Governance: Implementing public policies to calculate and reduce organizations carbon footprint) measures and calculates their carbon footprint and makes the data available to the public accordingly in their Carbon Footprint Report.
+Although it is called a carbon footprint, the footprint reported refers not only to CO2 emissions but also to emissions of other greenhouse gases (GHG – Greenhouse Gas Emissions).
+The calculation of the carbon footprint allowed EFRI to learn about the structure of greenhouse gas emissions and has a direct impact on the selection of measures to reduce them, to mitigate climate change.

 SDG8: DECENT WORK AND ECONOMIC GROWTH